Cosmetics production equipment: all the tools you need to set up a skincare lab.

 I’ve been doing some digging on eBay and Amazon and found this mixer as cheaper option.
 This is like a mini mixer for cosmetics.
 You won't be able to manufacture small batches by using that.

 Ebay.com is better than Amazon for this kind of industrial and commercial lotion making equipment.
 You can find some good deals on used instruments as well.

 Used instruments are recommended when you’re just starting out.
 Whatever you decide to buy, remember that the stability and quality of the final product will depend on this decision. ..A good formula doesn’t guarantee a professional result itself!

 For dispersion purposes you want to use another kind of impeller that is commonly known as saw tooth impeller (see picture below).
 This kind of impeller is the best option when you need to disperse a powder (for example carbomer) into a liquid.
-It's also widely used to disperse pigments in their base.
+It's also widely used to disperse pigments in their base when making liquid lipstick.